ateamjkr/posts/vboxdbg.md

 Using the VBoxDbg command `db 00008800d8cd3000` I could easily verify that I found the beginning of `/etc/shadow`:
 ![Displaying Memory](https://github.com/ateamjkr/posts/blob/master/img/vboxdbg-002.png)

+_Note_: I blurred the original hash to protect the innocent.

 ##### Step 2 - Modify memory
 I had the correct address of the cached file in memory so I was ready to replace the contents with some data that suited me better - the hash of the password `root`.
 To make replacement easier I also used a 7 character salt like I found on the VM so that the length of my password hash and the one configured matched.